joshuaboniface/supersensor2/README.md

 ### Enable Voice Support (switch)

-If enabled (the default), the SuperSensor's voice functionality including wake word will be started.
-Disabling this defeats most of the point of the SuperSensor, but can be done if desired, for instance if you have multiple SuperSensors in a single room and only want one to respond to voice commands.
+If enabled (the default), the SuperSensor's voice functionality including wake word will be started, or it can be disabled to use the SuperSensor purely as a presence/environmental sensor.

 ### Enable Presence LED (switch)